TheMannu/Devops-Tools-Installation-Configurations/EFS - NFS.md

 -  apt install amazon-efs-utils -y      -> Installed the efs utill package
 -  mkdir efs                                       -> make folder for mounting
 -
+-  copy the command from the efc connect console and paste and enter
+-  ll